UnknownDotOrg/PythonOS/README.txt

 Hope you like PythonOS!
 Bye!
-Also, when there's an update of PythonOS, you can download it from the GitHub : [PLACEHOLDER] Unknown out.
+Also, when there's an update of PythonOS, you can download it from the GitHub : https://github.com/UnknownDotOrg/PythonOS Unknown out.